 Tembusu Urban Farmers

-The Tembusu Urban Gardens Strategic Project was initiated in 2013 to build sustainable urban food gardens within Tembusu College.
-In an increasingly dense and urban environment, it is important not to lose touch with nature and to appreciate that food production is a time-consuming process that requires effort and lots of patience.
-Our urban farmers experiment with different farming systems, such as hydroponics, aquaponics, and traditional soil planting.
-We bond over farm excursions and tending to the garden at Level 3, which we have christened “Tembusu Misty Garden.”
-We also hold mini-events on farm-related topics and to share our labour of love.
+Initiated in 2013, the Tembusu Urban Farmers recognise that in an increasingly dense and urban environment, it is important for us not to lose touch with nature and to appreciate food production as a time-consuming process that requires effort and patience.
+We learn and bond over farm excursions and tending to our garden at Level 3, which we have christened “Tembusu Misty Garden” (after the inaugural Master’s cat).
+We experiment with different farming systems, from aquaponics to traditional soil planting, and conduct a range of garden-related workshops for the larger Tembusu community.
+To find out more about our activities, please read our blog here: http://tembusugardens.tumblr.com/